fredvol/paralogger/README.md

 * Testing and judging the reliabilyty of the dataloggers , and assess theirs adavantges and their limits.
 * Collect datas in view to propose criteria for the norm.

+## Actual state (Dec 2019):
+* the validation indoors looks good.
+* A first gui software is on devellopement:
+* Still work to do on the device ( batterie, keyboard, case)

 ## Project road:
 1. **Hardware selection**